NebulaNectar/NebulaNectar/README.md

 ## 🚀 About Me

-I'm on a journey of exploration, currently immersed in the world of Full Stack Web Development.
-My passion extends to Competitive Coding and the enchanting realms of Machine Learning.
+I'm on a journey of exploration, currently immersed in the world of Networking , Cybersecurity.
+My passion extends to Ethical Hacking .

 ## 🛠️ Tech Stack

-- 🌱 Learning and growing in Full Stack Web Development.
-- 💡 Exploring the fascinating intersection of Competitive Coding and Machine Learning.
+- 💡 Exploring the fascinating intersection of Networking and Cybersecurity.
 - 🎓 Computer Science student with an insatiable curiosity for cutting-edge technologies.
-- Languages : Python, C , C++, HTML, CSS, JavaScript
+- Languages : Python, SQL, C++, C

 ## 🌐 Connect with Me